 See also: McEGAN CREW

-Frank’s family were Australian, as indeed was Frank, but the video shows him with friends in England in 1943.
+Frank’s family lived in Australia, and the video shows him with friends in England in 1943.
 The friends were probably Mr and Mrs Nicholson, who provided a second home for Frank at Jenson House, Carpenters Road, Stratford E15.
 The car which appears in the film was part of Frank’s estate.
 Frank left an undated note ‘of a testamentary nature’ with his personal effects requesting that, if he went missing, the car was to be sold and the money spent on some useful article for the Officers’ Mess.
 (RAAF Accident Reports, ANA.)

 In its unedited state, the film takes a while to begin, but the handsome young airman who eventually appears is Frank.
 The footage which concerns him is at the beginning of the film; the later images are presumably of other Nicholson family members or friends.